-Heading May Be Riskier For Women Soccer Players Than Men
+Heading May Be Riskier For Female Soccer Players Than Males

 The first rule of soccer is pretty obvious: don't use your hands.
 But soccer's signature move, heading the ball, can cause a detectable impact on players' brains.
 And according to a study published Tuesday in Radiology, female players are more sensitive to the impact than males.